An Sgùrr (Eigg)

-An Sgùrr is the highest point on the island of Eigg in Scotland's Small Isles.
+An Sgùrr, also known as The Sgùrr of Eigg, is the highest point on the island of Eigg in Scotland's Small Isles.
 It was formed 59 million years ago; the result of one of the last eruptions of a volcano, the core of which now forms the Isle of Rùm.
 Thick viscous pitchstone lava of rhyodacitic composition flowed out, filling a river valley.
 The lava cooled and formed column-like structures, similar to those at Giant's Causeway.